 Now would be a good time to save the file, if you’ve not done so already.

-At this point, mastering engineers would often add other processes such as compression, multiband compression, possibly some saturation, but to keep things as simple as possible we’ll proceed straight to the heavy lifting: limiting and loudness.
+At this point, mastering engineers would often add other processes such as compression and possibly some saturation, but to keep things as simple as possible we’ll proceed straight to the heavy lifting: limiting and loudness.

-A fast peak limiter will enable us to increase the loudness of our audio, i.e. the average level, in a way that still retains the overall tonal character.
+A fast peak limiter will enable us to increase the loudness of our audio, i.e. the average level.
 It does this by detecting peaks that cross a certain threshold, drastically reducing their level, and then rapidly releasing the limiting action.
 By squashing the transient peaks down, the overall level can be raised up.

-Limiting also has the advantage of keeping the levels strictly below the threshold set, so we can get the peaks close to zero dB (i.e. the maximum possible level in a digital system) without worrying that they will shoot over and cause distortion.
+Limiting keeps the levels strictly below the threshold set, so we can get the peaks close to zero dB (i.e. the maximum possible level in a digital system) without worrying that they will shoot over and cause distortion.

 Limiting does have some downsides.
 By definition, it decreases dynamic range, i.e. the difference between louder and quieter parts of a track.
 Dynamics are a large part of what creates variation and interest.
-Used excessively, limiting will reduce dynamics to the point where a track starts to sound crushed, flat or tiring to listen to.
+Limiting also tends to change the tonal balance of a track.
+Used excessively, it can make a track sound crushed, flat or tiring to listen to.
 There’s a good article about this here from Bob Weston’s Chicago Mastering Service.

 The key point is that there is always a trade off between loudness and dynamic range.
 More of one will mean you have less of the other.
 So for limiting our self-master, the aim is to get a good balance between loudness and dynamic range.

 You will also need a loudness meter.
-Pro-L 2 has one built in, but if you’re using a limiter that doesn’t offer this feature, add a separate loudness meter plugin after the limiter, such as the one that comes with Logic Pro X, or the Youlean loudness meter (a free version of that is available).
+Pro-L 2 has one built in, but if you’re using a limiter that doesn’t offer this feature, you should add a separate loudness meter plugin after the limiter, such as the one that comes with Logic Pro X, or the Youlean loudness meter (a free version is available).

 The next stage is to pick a loudness target.
 This will depend on the type of material and the intended use.
-For example, a podcast will typically be mastered less loud than a pop song.
 Youlean has a helpful table listing loudness standards for various platforms and streaming services.
 Loudness is measured in Loudness Units Full Scale or LUFS.
 As a rough guide:

-- For dance music, if you want to include your track in DJ mixes or send it out to DJs, it’s typical for loudness in digital tracks to be a little higher, in the range of -12 to -10 LUFS.
-To my ears, -10 LUFS can sometimes start to sound crushed, so I would suggest using that as a maximum, unless you deliberately want to make your self-master hammer at the expense of dynamic range.
+- For dance music, if you want to include your track in DJ mixes or send it out to DJs, it’s typical for loudness in digital masters to be higher, in the range of -12 to -10 LUFS.
+To my ears, -10 LUFS can start to sound crushed, so I would suggest using that as a maximum, unless you deliberately want to make your self-master hammer at the expense of dynamic range.

-- If you’re mastering spoken word such as a podcast, a good loudness level is somewhere between -20 and -16 LUFS with a maximum peak of -1dB (this is the AES streaming standard).
+- If you’re mastering spoken word such as a podcast or video presentation, a good loudness level is somewhere between -20 and -16 LUFS with a maximum peak of -1dB (this is the AES streaming standard).

 So let’s now go back to my self-master clip, and aim for a LUFS of around -10.
+It’s worth bearing in mind that the reference has been mastered by a pro, so with self-mastering you might struggle to get to -10 LUFS without audible artifacts.
+It’s just useful as a guideline.
 I suggest starting by setting up the peak limiter as follows:

 - Set the metering to loudness, integrated.

 - Turn true peak metering on and true peak limiting on.
-I won’t try to explain true peak limiting here – in simple terms it means the limiter will be very strict in ensuring the audio doesn’t go beyond the maximum level set at the output.
+This means the limiter will be very strict in ensuring the audio doesn’t go beyond the maximum level set at the output.

-- Turn oversampling on to 4x.
+- Turn oversampling on.
 This helps the limiter to catch the peaks.
-High levels of oversampling can sometimes introduce softness into the sound, but the 4x option in FabFilter seems acoustically transparent to me.
+High levels of oversampling can introduce softness into the sound, but the 4x option in FabFilter seems acoustically transparent to me.

 - Turn lookahead up to around 4ms.
 Again this makes it easier for the limiter to catch the peaks.

 - Adjust the output level just below the meter to -1dB.
-This will give us a -1dB true peak level, which is a safe maximum level to aim for.
+This will give us a -1dB true peak level, which is a safe maximum.

 - I suggest turning dithering to 16 bit, in preparation for the final output stage.
 Dithering is a complex topic, too much to get into here – this setting should help avoid problems.